LCC-CIT/CS123-CourseMaterials/LectureNotes/CS123-Topic02-2-Bayes.md

 ### Setting a Decision Threshold

 Next we would calculate the odds of each post having negative sentiment.
 In other words we would do *inference* on our training data.
-Let's say these were the average of the probabilities for each type of post:
+Let's say these were the average of the posterior probabilities for each type of post:
 (We'd actually want to look at standard deviations, etc. as well.
 But let's keep this simple.)

-- Posts with negative sentiment: 235
+- Posts with negative sentiment: 125
-- Posts with positive sentiment: 24
+- Posts with positive sentiment: 25

 We might then decide that 75 is the threshold value for deciding the sentiment of a post.

 ## Inference

 *Inference* is the term we use to describe the process of making decisions based on the training.
 In this case, we want to make decisions based on *posterior odds* (in the form of a probability) which are calculated using the formula below.
-We are assuming the prior odds (odds of a post having negative sentiment) are 1:1 or a probability of 1.
+We are assuming the prior odds (odds of a post having negative sentiment) are 1:1 or a probability of 0.5.
 $$
 probability = prior \times liklihood_1 \times likelihood_2 \times...\times likelihood_n
 $$
 Let's say we want to do inference on two new posts.
 The posts have these words (as well as others) in them:

 - Post 1: *blah blah <u>fine</u> blah <u>disappoint</u> blah <u>smart</u> blah blah.*
-  - Probability of negative sentiment: 1 x 0.4 x 11.67 x 0.5 = 2.33
+  - Probability of negative sentiment: 0.5 x 0.4 x 11.67 x 0.5 = 1.16
-  - 2.33 < 75 so this will be classified as positive.
+  - 1.16 < 75 so this will be classified as positive.
 - Post 2: *blah <u>disappoint</u> blah blah <u>fun</u> blah blah <u>frustrate</u>.*
-  - Probability of negative sentiment: 1 x 11.67 x 0.5 x 34 = 198.39
+  - Probability of negative sentiment: 0.5 x 11.67 x 0.5 x 34 = 99.19
-  - 198.39 > 75 so this will be classified as negative.
+  - 99.9 > 75 so this will be classified as negative.